-An 82-year-old lady presented to the Emergency Department with a complaint of a pulsatile abdominal mass.
+An 82-year-old female presented to the Emergency Department with complaint of a pulsatile abdominal mass.
 She mentioned that the pulsatile mass had been there for several years.
 She never went to a clinician to be examined prior to this visit.
 On ultrasound exam a fusiform abdominal aortic aneurysm was seen in the mid abdominal aorta.

 What is the structure marked with the yellow arrow?